An introduction to my Somatic Integrity framework: What it is & how it helps you be a more impactful public speaker.

 Imposing pauses and body shapes without feeling it means you won’t be the same person on and off the stage.
 While I often coach speakers to bring dramatic flair and physical theatre into their keynotes, this idea of on- and off-stage integrity is something that distinguishes acting from public speaking.
 In theatre, we expect actors to be different in each performance.
 As a public speaker, it’s confusing for your audience (who are often your colleagues, perhaps even subordinates) if you portray one image in public and another when you work with them.
 I frequently see managers present one way in a meeting, talking through carefully crafted dot points about their rigorous yet collaborative approach to work, while in reality their team feels overworked and undervalued.
 This isn’t usually because the manager is a bad person – they just haven’t had the skills to work through uncomfortable feelings in a way that allows them to speak and work in accordance with their values in challenging situations.

-I help speakers to notice and be with deeper layers of feeling in their body so that they can be more honest with themselves and, in turn, find greater layers of coherence and that elusive presence in the face of difficulty.
+I help speakers to notice and be with deeper layers of feeling in their body so that they can be more honest with themselves and, in turn, find greater layers of coherence and presence, even in the face of difficulty.
 When you better understand your own relationship to your subject and the people you are addressing, you are more likely to leave the stage knowing that you connected and gave the information they needed, for the purpose you intended.

 Somatic Integrity helps you get yourself out of the way.
-When you learn to recognise coherence in how you feel and show up, you can speak about what matters without hiding or performing.
-You discover you can be yourself on stage and grow as a communicator.
-That’s not just better speaking.
-That’s showing up fully for what you believe in.
+When you learn to recognise coherence across body, words and meaning, you can speak about what matters to you without hiding.
+You discover you can be yourself on stage and grow as a communicator – showing up fully for what you believe in.

 About the Author: Rachael West has been a Somatic and Strategic Speaker Coach for over 15 years.
 She draws on training in physical theatre, Body Mind Centering and other movement and performance practices to help speakers of all levels deliver great talks that make their ideas ripple.
 Contact her by email or on LinkedIn to discuss how she can support your next event.